pinot-contrib/pinot-docs/basics/indexing/json-index.md

 Note that the JSON index can only be applied to `STRING/JSON` columns whose values are JSON strings.

 {% hint style="info" %}
-When you're using a JSON index, it is recommended that you add the indexed column to the `noDictionaryColumns` columns list to reduce unnecessary storage overhead.
+To reduce unnecessary storage overhead when using a JSON index, we recommend that you add the indexed column to the `noDictionaryColumns` columns list.

 For instructions on that configuration property, see the [Raw value forward index](forward-index.md#raw-value-forward-index) documentation.
 {% endhint %}